 Expansion cards are printed circuit boards that can be installed in your computer to give it special capabilities, such as enhanced video capabilities, networking and communications, and additional processing power.
-Your Macintosh has one processor-direct slot available to install a processor-direct slot (PDS) expansion card.
+Your Macintosh has a processor-direct slot (PDS) for most cards, including the Apple IIe Card.
+If you have a Macintosh Performa 570 series computer, it also has a communications slot for an internal modem or Ethernet card.

-You can install an expansion card by following the instructions that came with the card, or by following the instructions in this appendix.
+You can install expansion cards by following the instructions that came with the card, or by following the instructions in this appendix.